stefansundin/rssbox/README.md

 A Docker image is available on [Docker Hub](https://hub.docker.com/r/stefansundin/rssbox) and [Amazon ECR](https://gallery.ecr.aws/stefansundin/rssbox).

+**Note:** Redis is now an optional dependency!
+It is only used for the URL resolution feature (turned off on the public Heroku instance).

 #### Heroku

 If you need to re-provision redis, or you didn't use the deploy button above to provision the app initially, then you need to make sure to set the maxmemory policy: